When do I need an attorney?

 The need for a lawyer varies by case type

-Some legal situations require representation by an attorney.
-For example, you may be required to have an attorney for transactions such as financing / re-financing a major purchase like a home.
-However, you may not need a lawyer to defend you in court over a minor traffic offense such as a parking violation or expired registration.
+Some legal situations require representation by an attorney however you may not always need help from a lawyer to defend you in court over a minor traffic offense.

 Ultimately, the need for an attorney may vary by person.